- Race Info

 There will also be a duplex radio communications system across the course allowing all event officials to be in constant radio communications throughout the event.

-Each competitor in the Big Red Run will have a GPS tracker to enable the race organisers to keep track their exact location at any point in time, and also allow participants to signal for help should they require assistance at any point in time.
+Each competitor in the Big Red Run will have a GPS satellite tracker to enable the race organisers to keep track of their exact location at any point in time, and also allow participants to signal for help should they require assistance at any point in time.